Living Well FAQs

 Participants receive the toolkits with both, however, the phone support includes meeting once a week for six weeks on toll-free conference calls (with 4-5 people) to obtain support and structure.
 Calls have an organized format and last approximately 20-45 minutes.
 They provide opportunities to brainstorm, problem-solve, and discuss action plans.

 The course is FREE to participants.
-However, a commitment for seven weeks is required.
+However, a commitment for 6 weeks is required.

 You can sign up for a workshop series by: